m-Alishahid/hackathon2/README.md

 ## Project Overview

-As a student of GIAIC (Generative AI Engineering), I successfully completed the conversion of a Figma design template into fully functional Next.js code.
+As a student of GIAIC (Generative AI Engineering of Governor sindh IT Initiative), I successfully completed the conversion of a Figma design template into fully responsive Next.js code.
 This project demonstrates my ability to implement UI/UX design, develop responsive websites, and work with modern web technologies.

 ## Objective